This is a guest post by Aditya Mahesh of AMBeat.com

 Once you have delivered a final project, don’t simply disappear.
 Just because I have what I want, this doesn’t mean I know how to use it.
 Help me apply the designs you created.
 No matter how brilliant the outcome, I will look poorly upon your service if you disappear and I have to pay someone else to apply or edit the design.
 It also just makes good business sense to stick around after completing a job.
 I’m constantly looking to complete additional design projects.

 Overall, I don’t want to keep hiring new designers.
 As long as you can provide what I want at a reasonable price, I’ll keep coming back.

 - Clients: The Problem Areas

 - A Client’s Guide to Professional Conduct in the Design Industry

 - Key Thing to Ask When Hiring Designers

 - The “dealing with designers” category on this website

 No two clients are the same.
 For the designers amongst you, is Aditya a client you’d be happy to work with?
-Would you have any reservations?
-If you’ve previously hired graphic designers have you found yourself thinking along similar lines?
+If you’ve hired graphic designers have you found thought along similar lines?